-In a new paper with Julia Levine (forthcoming in Marketing Science) we analyze whether consumers that start purchasing new brands persist in their choices.
+In a recent paper with Julia Levine (published in Marketing Science) we analyze whether consumers that start purchasing new brands persist in their choices.
 We leverage stock-outs due to hurricanes that force to consumers to switch to a different brand because their preferred product is not available.
 Interestingly, we find that switches due to hurricane stock-outs do not exhibit any persistence and consumers switch back to their pre-hurricane purchases immediately.
 Therefore, we conclude that consumers do not exhibit structural state dependence in their brand choices.
 We rule out that our null result is driven by unusual purchases during a hurricane or context-specific purchase behavior when preparing for a hurricane.
 Our research is nicely summarized in this VoxEU article.

 Machine Learning and Targeted Marketing

 Machine learning methods are increasingly used to design personalized marketing strategies such as targeted coupons and personalized advertising messages.
-In a recent talk at the Katia Campo symposium, I talked about what I see as three important ingredients to designing targeting strategies:
+In a talk at the 2023 Katia Campo symposium, I talked about what I see as three important ingredients to designing targeting strategies:

 (1) the importance of incremental targeting (i.e. based on treatment effect heterogeneity)

 (2) how to derive policies from machine learning estimates by using a decision-theoretic framework